A hybrid swarm-based algorithm for single-objective optimization problems involving high-cost analyses: Improving techniques for the AsBeC algorithm

+where $x^k$ is a seed solution and $SN$ is the number of seed solutions.
+The above formulation for ${\emph{fit}}^{res}(x^k)$ is generalized and still valid even when changing the definition of \emph{fit}.
+Different from the rank-based fitness transformation of Kang et al. (\citeyear{KAN11} and \citeyear{KAN13}), it takes into account also the quality difference among seed solutions.
+In fact, $\emph{fit}^{res}$ scores the seed solutions from 0 to 1 according to their distance from the best.

-In the original formulation, given that bees are sequentially allocated, there is a possibility to assign multiple bees to the worst food sources or, more generally, to assign only few or none onlookers to best ones.
-The previous scenario is highly improbable when dealing with large-size swarm, but for small-size colonies a different approach should be preferred in order to contain function evaluations.
-The randomness inserted in the model by the original stochastic rule can be changed to a deterministic one.
-Then, an integer number $N_j$ of onlookers is associated to food sources $j$ proportionally to its re-scaled fitness:
+In the original ABC formulation, there is a possibility to assign few or no bees to the best seed solutions.
+The previous scenario is unlikely when dealing with a large-size swarm; however, for small-size colonies a different approach should be preferred in order to save function evaluations.
+A deterministic rule for onlookers assignation is proposed in place of the original stochastic one, in order to associate a prearranged number of bees $n^k$ to seed solution $k$ proportionally to its ${\emph{fit}}^{res}$:

-where $ON$ is the onlooker number and the operator $\lfloor a \rfloor$ returns the highest integer smaller than $a$.
-In case the number of onlookers assigned $\sum_{j=1}^{SN} N_j$ is less than the total number of onlooker $ON$, the difference $ON-\sum_{j=1}^{SN} N_j$ is assigned to the best food source.
-In practice, no bee is ever sent to the worst food source and at least one is always sent to the best one.
+where $ON$ is the onlooker number and the operator $\lfloor \cdot \rfloor$ returns the largest integer smaller than the argument.
+In case the number of onlookers assigned, $\sum_{k=1}^{SN} n^k$, is lower than the total number of onlookers $ON$, the difference $ON-\sum_{k=1}^{SN} n^k$ is assigned to the best seed solution.
+In practice, no bees are ever sent to the worst seed solution and at least one is always sent to the best one.
+The application of this deterministic rule is similar to the idea of exploiting only few best solutions of the JA-ABC5 algorithm and it always encourages the repositioning near the global best, as in GABC; however, it is self-adapted during the optimization process.

-Notice that the \emph{Strictly biased onlooker assignment}, composed by fitness re-scaling and deterministic rule, does not affect appreciably the global search skills of the swarm considering small number of function evaluations.
-In fact, exploration is essentially up to the employee movement which remains unaltered.
-This technology simply exploits the best food sources to accelerate convergence on local minima, at the affordable expense of disregarding the worst areas.
+Notice that this strictly biased onlooker (BO) assignment, through fitness re-scaling and deterministic rule, does not appreciably affect the global search skills of the swarm.
+In fact, exploration is essentially up to the employee movement, which remains unaltered.
+This technique intentionally disregards the worst areas, similarly to the principle driving other swarm-based algorithms such as the FIREFLY algorithm (Yang, \citeyear{YA09}).